Criminal Defense Of Violations Of Probation

-- Committing some illegal behavior (as evidenced by a dirty urinalysis).
+- Committing some illegal behavior (as evidenced by a dirty urinalysis or new arrest).

 Often times there are defenses to violations of probation.
 The first thing you must remember is to never admit to a violation.
 Admitting that you have violated your probation usually eliminates most defenses you may have had.
 Acknowledging that you did something that, at the time, you did not know would violate you may be cured.

-The most important thing to remember is, even if you believe you will be violated, always report to your supervision officer as scheduled.
-Being afraid that you would be violated is not a defense to not reporting.
+The most important thing to remember is, even if you believe you will be violated, always report to your probation officer as scheduled.
+Being afraid that you will be violated is not a defense to not reporting.
 If you have been arrested you must truthfully fill out your monthly report.
-Failing to report and/or lying on your monthly report (Blue Form) are sure ways to being found in violation of your probation.
+Failing to report and/or lying on your monthly report are sure ways to being found in violation of your probation.

 |If you found any information I have provided on this webpage helpful please click my Plus+1 button so that others may also find it.|